apache/fury-site/docs/guide/rust/basic-serialization.md

 let decoded: MyStruct = fory.deserialize_from(&mut reader)?;
 ```

-When the Rust value type uses an external structural serializer or manual
+When the Rust value type uses an external structural serializer or custom
 serializer, select it explicitly at the root:

 ```rust